GDQuest/website/content/open-source/guidelines/contributing-to-gdquest-projects/index.md

 1. The body includes **all the steps to reproduce the error**
 1. There is a traceback to help track down the bug faster
 1. (optional) The issue includes a minimal example project to quickly reproduce the error
     - If there are multiple steps to produce the bug, or it happens with a particular setup, a demo is more than welcome!
-It will allow us to fix the bug faster.
+It will allow us to fix the bug faster
 1. (optional) Include a screenshot or a short video recording
     - Very useful if the issue is visual in nature, if it doesn't produce a crash, or an error message

 {{< note >}}
 A traceback or backtrace is a tool for developers to spot bugs.
-You will see it as a text message that starts with `Traceback`, followed by a list of lines that may include computer code, and an error message.
+For example, in Python you will see it as a text message that starts with `Traceback`, followed by a list of lines that may include computer code, and an error message.

 {{< highlight shell >}}
 Traceback (most recent call last):